Articles

 Don’t run the risk of breaching compliance.
 Regularly take a look at the rules to see if anything has changed.

-DCAA Timetracking Glossary of Terms
+DCAA Time Tracking Glossary of Terms

-DCAA Timetracking Frequently Asked Questions (FAQs)
+DCAA Time Tracking Frequently Asked Questions (FAQs)

 Do DCAA requirements apply to all government contractors?

-However, it is considered best practice even for fixed-price contracts to adhere to the standards
+Not always.
+DCAA compliance is typically required for cost-reimbursable and time-and-materials contracts.
+However, it is considered best practice even for fixed-price contracts to follow the standards.

-Are employees permitted to round their hours?
+Does DCAA time tracking permit employees to round their hours?

 What happens during a DCAA floor check?